The Norman Conquest – a starting point

 After which Elizabeth

-And that’s all folks until her death
+And that’s all folks until her death, after which comes King Charles III.

 King Henry I arranged the marriage of his widowed daughter Matilda to Geoffrey, Count of Anjou.
 It was not a happy marriage however Geoffrey’s personal badge was a sprig of flowering broom (Planta genista) which gave England’s medieval royal family its surname.